Frequently Asked Questions

-Nardagani is carefully crafted based on the most effective principles for teaching struggling readers as outlined in the Orton-Gillingham Approach to learning: reading instruction that is multisensory, structured, sequential, cumulative, cognitive and flexible as well as providing students with phonemic awareness, fluency, vocabulary and comprehension.
+Nardagani is carefully crafted based on the most effective principles for teaching struggling readers … reading instruction that is multi-sensory, structured, sequential, cumulative, cognitive and flexible, as well as providing students with phonemic awareness, fluency, vocabulary and comprehension.

 What if my child has a learning disability?